jrkwon/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had 6,555 number of data points.
+After the collection process, I had 8,951 number of data points.
 I then preprocessed this data by adding the left and right camera input with  calculated steering angles from the angle value based on the center image.
 The calculation can be done by adding 0.2 to the angle for the left and by subtracting 0.2 from the anle for the right.
 This will help to maintain the center of the road.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 4 as evidenced by the validation error loss becomes bigger than the training error loss.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used the ModelCheckpoint function to choose the correct number of epochs, and the EarlyStopping function was used to stop the training after the model stops improving.
+Finally, I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ![alt text][image8]